honeycombio/honeycomb-lambda-extension/README.md

 - `LIBHONEY_API_KEY` - Your Honeycomb API Key (also called Write Key).
 - `LIBHONEY_API_HOST` - Optional.
 Mostly used for testing purposes, or to be compatible with proxies.
 Defaults to https://api.honeycomb.io/.
 - `LOGS_API_DISABLE_PLATFORM_MSGS` - Optional.
 Set to "true" in order to disable "platform" messages from the logs API.
+- `HONEYCOMB_DEBUG` - Optional.
+Set to "true" to enable debug statements and troubleshoot issues.

 If you're using an infrastructure as code tool such as [Terraform](https://www.terraform.io/) to manage your lambda functions, you can add this extension as a layer: